macagua/hostout.debian/hostout/debian/README.txt

 Installing
 **********

-hostout.ubuntu is a plugin for collective.hostout_.
+hostout.debian is a plugin for collective.hostout_.
 Hostout is a zc.buildout recipe.

 First you need a working buildout_.
 Google buildout + your fav app framework to findout how to build it.
-We'll use a really simple one and add a hostout to our buildout and we extend hostout by adding the ubuntu plugin using the "extends" option.
+We'll use a really simple one and add a hostout to our buildout and we extend hostout by adding the debian plugin using the "extends" option.